In the world of SEO, keywords are everything.

 4) They’re easier to remember.

 Because they’re shorter and more general, short tail keywords are easier to remember than long tail keywords.
-This makes them more likely to be used by people who are just starting their search.
+This makes them more likely to be used by people just starting their search.

 5) They can be combined to create a long tail keyword.